Super-Protocol/docs/docs/marketplace/orders/order-builder/compatibiity.md

 - The model's minimum lease time is 3 hours, and the maximum lease time is not limited.
 - The engine does not have restrictions on the lease time.
-- The compute's minimum lease time is 2 hours, and the maximum is 4 hours.
+- The computing device's minimum lease time is 2 hours, and the maximum is 4 hours.

 In this example, your lease time must be between 3 and 4 hours.